mcbeem/regsim/readme.md

 -   `$coverage` The proportion of repetitions in which the true value of the target parameter, *β*, is contained in the analytic confidence interval.
 The coverage rate should should approximate the confidence level for the interval if model assumptions are met.

--   `$RMSE` The root mean squared error, calculated as $\\sqrt{E\[(b - \\beta)^2\]}$.
+-   `$RMSE` The root mean squared error, calculated as $\sqrt{E\[(b - \\beta)^2\]}$.
 The RMSE is includes contributions from both sampling error and bias and is a single-value summary of how close, on average, estimates come to the true value.

 -   `$adjustment.sets` The set(s) of covariates that, if included in the fitted regression model (argument `fit.model=`), would allow for unbiased estimation of the target parameter.
 The adjustment sets are calculated using the `adjustmentSets()` function of the `dagitty` package.
-When the set is empty, no covariates are required.
+When the set is empty, no covariates are required. (**Note**: an empty adjustment set is represented by `{}`.
+A non-existent adjustment set is represented by no output at all.
+A non-existent adjustment set indicate that no regression model can achieve unbiased estimation with the variables that are available.)

 The `regsim()` output includes a few other components which are not printed but are nonetheless available.
 The full contents can be inspected by running `str()` on the `regsim()` output.
 The other components of output include: